How to improve customer service

 According to a report by the New York-based nonprofit research group Conference Board, more than 50 percent of Americans are unhappy at work.
 Why is that?

 Not every job is glamorous.
 You’d be hard-pressed to find a kid who wants to be a quality assurance technician or a customer service specialist when he grows up.
 But if you think the reason Diane in sales is unhappy is that she wanted to be an astronaut, think again.
 One reason for employee turnover is that employees feel like they don’t have the right tools to do their jobs.
-Chances are someone in your organization has the right tool, or the ability and authority to create it.
+Chances are someone in your organisation has the right tool, or the ability and authority to create it.
 To find out how to get the right tools to the right people, all you have to do is ask.

 Companies send out customer service surveys to figure out how satisfied their customers are.
 If you’re going to adopt a customer service culture, you need feedback from your internal customers, too.
 Once you build your Service Tree, get input from the people on it.
 Find out whether they feel these demands are realistic and what they need from their tree-mates to get it done.
 When you’re finished building the tree, leave those lines of communication open so people can come back with changes and updates.